 - Viral tropism (if MVC is being considered);

 - HLA-B*5701 status (if ABC is being considered);

 - The patient’s pregnancy status, ability to use effective contraceptives, and desire for pregnancy (if DTG is being considered for patients of child-bearing potential);

 - HBV status, since patients with evidence of chronic HBV infection should not discontinue TDF or TAF unless a regimen contains another agent that is active against HBV;

 - Concomitant medications and supplements, taking into consideration any potential drug interactions with ARVs.

-A patient’s willingness to accept new food or dosing requirements must also be assessed.
+A patient’s willingness to accept new requirements for food or dosing must also be assessed.
 In some cases, medication costs may also be a factor to consider before switching treatment.
-Signs and symptoms of comorbidities, adverse effects of concomitant medications, or HIV itself may mimic those of adverse effects caused by ART.
+Signs and symptoms of comorbidities, adverse effects of concomitant medications, or HIV itself may mimic adverse effects caused by ART.
 Therefore, clinicians should investigate all potential causes for an adverse event.
 In the case of a severe adverse event, it may be necessary to discontinue or switch ARVs pending the outcome of such an investigation.
 For the first few months after an ART switch, the patient should be closely monitored for any new adverse events.
 The patient’s viral load should also be monitored to assure continued viral suppression.

 |Adverse Event||ARV Agent(s) or Drug Class||Comments|